NikoHark/PCL-GUI/SETUP.md

 ##----INSTALL pcl 1.8
 download pcl from https://github.com/PointCloudLibrary/pcl/releases/tag/pcl-1.8.0
 extract pcl to you home directory and rename to pcl-1.x.x
+NOTE: installing curses cmake will make options easier to edit.
+      If VTK was not found remember to set -DVTK_DIR to your VTK build directory.
 navigate to where you saved pcl and type the following to install:
 ```
 cd pcl
 mkdir build && cd build